skydoves/PowerSpinner/README.md

   override val spinnerView: PowerSpinnerView = powerSpinnerView override var onSpinnerItemSelectedListener: OnSpinnerItemSelectedListener<MySpinnerItem>? = null
 ```

+With the custom spinner adapter, you can use your own custom spinner item, which includes information of the spinner item.

+> Note: You shoud override the `spinnerView`, `onSpinnerItemSelectedListener` properties and `setItems`, `notifyItemSelected` methods.

-On the customized adapter, you must call `spinnerView.notifyItemSelected` method when your item is clicked or the spinner item should be changed.
+Next, you must call `spinnerView.notifyItemSelected` method when your item is clicked or the spinner item should be changed:

 ```kotlin
 override fun onBindViewHolder(holder: MySpinnerViewHolder, position: Int) {